Artur Dalaloyan: Personal life

 Dalaloyan was born in Tiraspol, Moldova to an Armenian father and a Russian mother.
 He has a younger brother.
 Their parents later moved to Russia.
 Dalaloyan started doing gymnastics at age six, while still living in Novosibirsk.
 A year later, his family relocated to Moscow and he began training under Aleksandr Kalinin.
 Dalaloyan's father left when he was young and is not in contact with him.

 While a schoolboy, he performed as a backup dancer for Russia's entrant Alexandra Golovchenko in the Junior Eurovision Song Contest 2007.

-In March 2019 Artur proposed to his partner Olga and they married that year.
-Their daughter Nikol was born on 16 August 2019, and their second daughter, Karolina, was born in March 2021.
-Olga also has a son from a previous relationship.
+Married.
+His wife is Olga Borodina.
+Olga has a son, Stepan, from a previous relationship.
+Arthur proposed marriage to his beloved in March 2019.

+On August 16, 2019, the couple had a daughter, Nicole.
+In March 2021, Olga gave Arthur a second daughter, Caroline.

 Career

 Junior

 In his junior career, Dalaloyan won bronze in the all-around the 2013 Russian Junior Nationals.
-He competed at the 2013 Gymnasiade in Brasilia where Russia won the team gold ahead of Great Britain.
-He won individual medals, taking gold in the rings and vault, silver in the horizontal bar, and bronze in the all-around event.
+He competed at the 2013 Gymnasiade in Brasília where Russia won the team gold ahead of Great Britain.

-He appeared in his first major international competition at the 2014 European Junior Championships where the Russian Team won the silver medal, he also qualified in 2 individual apparatus in vault and rings.

 Senior

 2015–17

 In 2015 and 2016, He competed in the Russian Championships however, Dalaloyan was not selected as an entry list or alternate for the 2016 Rio Olympics.
 On December 18–22, Dalaloyan won the all-around gold at the Voronin Cup.

 In 2017, Dalaloyan had a career breakthrough where he became the 2017 Russian National all-around champion.
-He then competed in his first major senior event at the 2017 European Championships where he won the all-around silver medal behind Ukraine's Oleg Vernyayev.
+He then competed in his first major senior event at the 2017 European Championships where he won the all-around silver medal behind Ukraine's Oleg Verniaiev.
 He qualified in the vault finals where he won the gold medal ahead of Marian Drăgulescu.
 On August 23–27, Dalaloyan competed at the Russian Cup in Ekaterinburg, he won gold in team, in the all-around after bombing in pommel horse; he slipped into 4th place behind Nikita Ignatyev.
 In the apparatus finals, Dalaloyan won gold in vault (tied with Nikita Nagornyy) and 2 silver medals on Parallel Bars and Floor Exercise.